Margaret Bonham: Writing

+Following the relative success of this first novel she was encouraged by her publisher to write a second, which she entitled "The Kites of Heaven" (a quote from one of her favourite poems by John Crowe Ransom).
+However she only completed the first chapter and then abandoned this project.
+The short story was her genre.

+A story "Isobel", which was published in two parts in British and American Housekeeping magazines, was adapted as a TV play and was broadcast on BBC television.

 Legacy

 Five of Bonham's short stories, "The Horse", "Miss King", "The River", "The Two Mrs. Reeds", and "The Professor's Daughter were read on BBC Radio 4 by Emma Fielding.

 The Casino was re-published after Bonham's daughter Cary Bazalgette brought the text into the Persephone Books office.
+Cary also wrote the preface to this very attractive reprint.
+In it she gives further details of her mother's life and provides a very perceptive analysis of her lifestyle and its influence on what and how she wrote.
 Anna Carey of Image called the collection a "collection of witty and acerbic short stories".
 She added, "Whether Margaret Bonham's subjects are an unconventional new mother or a fledgling writer disappointed with the stolid ordinariness of her own home-life, her writing is cool, wry and touching."